 For the Master of Divinity degree program, the applicant must have a bachelor's degree, including nine credits in Greek (beginning and intermediate levels).

-A student may receive advanced standing upon enrollment in the Master of Divinity degree if he has completed a bachelor's degree in a Bible or ministry-related area.
+A student may receive advanced standing upon enrollment in the Master of Divinity degree if he has completed a bachelor's degree in a Bible or ministry-related area, including 15 credits of biblical languages.
 Advanced standing makes it possible to finish in an accelerated time framework, requiring 72 credits rather than the prescribed 95 credits.